thosgood/this-weeks-finds/markdown/151-200/week159.md

 c\) the exceptional Lie algebras F4, E6, E7 and E8

-So it\'s not really odd to expect relations between these three things!
+So it's not really odd to expect relations between these three things!

-Of course, I\'ve shown how items b) and c) are related to rotations, spinors and vectors in Euclidean space, while item a) is related to rotations/boosts, spinors and vectors in Minkowski spacetime.
-To round off the picture, I\'d have to describe the relation between spinors in n-dimensional Euclidean space to spinors in (n+2)-dimensional Minkowski spacetime.
-It\'s this relation that gives the isomorphisms
+Of course, I've shown how items b) and c) are related to rotations, spinors and vectors in Euclidean space, while item a) is related to rotations/boosts, spinors and vectors in Minkowski spacetime.
+To round off the picture, I'd have to describe the relation between spinors in n-dimensional Euclidean space to spinors in (n+2)-dimensional Minkowski spacetime.
+It's this relation that gives the isomorphisms

 so(2,1) = sl(2,R)